 I was thinking about what a friend had said (and hoping I was high…Neil Young) recently.
-He said he was worried he was just wasting the days as they zipped by and he questioned his himself.
+He said he was worried he was just wasting the days.
+He questioned his self as he was thinking he was doing nothing productive.

 Also, started rereading recipes from the Tassajara Recipe book, Favorites of the Guest Season.
 There are some great poems in that book: